nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-3.md

 #### ACL User Authentication

-You can run the following command just once on a single host to enable adding database records.
-Typically, you would set up different users and roles for such tasks, but for simplicity, we are using the `admin` role (which is not recommended for production environments).
+You can run the following command just once on a single host.
+This will allow us to add database records.
+Usually you would have different users and roles for this.
+But here we are using admin. ( not recommended )

 ```bash
 asadm -Uadmin -Padmin -e "enable; manage acl grant user admin roles read-write"